 Sadly, workplace violence is rising, posing another serious and immediate challenge to workplace security.
-Facilities managers need to track both the flow of people into and out of buildings and employ systems that deter bad actors with electronic check-in systems and watchlists that can stop threats at the front door.
-Visitor management systems (VMS), such as Sine’s, can help prevent many of these security risks.
+Facilities managers need to track both the flow of people into and out of buildings and employ systems that deter bad actors with electronic check-in systems, visitor badges and watchlists that help reduce threats at the front door.
+Visitor management systems (VMS), such as Sine's, can help prevent many of these security risks.

 Every day we learn more about the role our immediate environment plays in our wellness and productivity.
 Facilities management has long prioritized employee retention, recruiting, productivity, and decreased healthcare costs.
 But in 2023, new occupational health data will help focus attention on topics such as temperature, lighting, and noise pollution in the CRE industry.